Cardiomyocyte Injury Assessed by a Highly Sensitive Troponin Assay and Sudden Cardiac Death in the Community: The Cardiovascular Health Study

 In this study of a community-based population, there was a significant graded association between cTnT levels measured by a highly sensitive assay and long-term risk of SCD.
 The association between hs-TnT levels and SCD risk persisted in covariate adjusted analyses accounting for an extensive number of risk factors including low ejection fraction, and incident heart failure and myocardial infarction, suggesting that cardiomyocyte injury increases SCD risk beyond the effect of these covariates.
 These observations suggest that cTn levels in ambulatory subjects may reflect an ongoing myocardial injury-remodeling process, which may result in structural cardiac abnormalities that may in turn predispose to SCD.
 However, additional research is indicated to address the mechanisms underlying these associations and validate these findings.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, SCD/Ventricular Arrhythmias, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Quality Improvement, Acute Heart Failure, Heart Failure and Cardiac Biomarkers
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, SCD/Ventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Quality Improvement, Acute Heart Failure, Heart Failure and Cardiac Biomarkers

 Keywords: Myocardial Infarction, Follow-Up Studies, Heart Defects, Congenital, Risk Factors, Heart Diseases, Proportional Hazards Models, Biological Markers, Heart Failure, Cardiovascular Diseases, Myocytes, Cardiac, Death, Sudden, Cardiac, Troponin